Buldhana

-Buldhana is home to several historical and tourist sites, such as the Balaji Temple in Rajur Ghat, a replica of the famous Venkateswara Temple in Tirumala.
+Buldhana is home to several historical and tourist sites, such as the Balaji Temple in Rajur Ghat, a replica of the famous Venkateswara Temple, Tirumala.
 Another significant religious site is the Shri Gajanan Maharaj Temple in Shegaon, around 75 km away.
-The world-famous Lonar Crater, a National Geo-heritage monument created by a meteorite impact, is located about 100 km from the city.
+The world-famous Lonar Lake, a National Geo-heritage monument created by a meteorite impact, is located about 100 km from the city.
 The birthplace of Jijabai, Sindkhed Raja, is 90 km away, and the Sailani Baba Dargah, a major attraction, is just 25 km from the city.
-The World Heritage Site Ajanta Caves is 55 km away, and the Dnyanganga Wildlife Sanctuary in Botha Forest is only 20 km from the city.
+The World Heritage Site Ajanta Caves is 55 km away, and the Dnyanganga Wildlife Sanctuary is only 20 km from the Buldhana.

 Demographics

 As of the 2011 India census, Buldhana had a population of 67,431.
 Males constitute 52% of the population and females 48%.
 Buldhana has an average literacy rate of 82%, higher than the national average of 59.5%, with male literacy at 82% and female literacy at 72%.
 13% of the population is under six years of age.